public-key-cryptography/public-key-editor/README.md

-	Writer classes instead of the DataStream class because the encryption would throw an exception that says java.lang.OutOfMemoryError:Java heap space; two decrypt methods that were misplaced in the File- Encryptor class were removed; the PublicKeyDialog readDialogInput method was modified by moving the frame.setSize statement because the dialog frame would collapse sometimes; and the FileChooser class was modified so the Dialog font style changes from plain to bold if the screen font size < 17 which makes the file names easier to read if the font size is small.
+	Writer classes instead of the DataStream class because the encryption would throw an exception that says java.lang.OutOfMemoryError:Java heap space; two decrypt methods that were misplaced in the File- Encryptor class were removed; the PublicKeyDialog readDialogInput method was modified by moving the frame.setSize statement so the dialog frame doesn't collapse sometimes; the FileChooser class was mod- ified so the Dialog font style changes from plain to bold if the screen font size is less than 17 which makes the file names easier to read if the font size is small; the PublicKey isEncrypted(String) method was modified so that it truncates the partial ciphertext if the text length is not a multiple of 4 bytes because the isBase64(String) method would return false if the string was padded to a mul- tiple of 4; and a statement was removed from the viewAttachedFile and saveAttachedFile methods which tested if the file description was in base 64 and incorrectly converted plaintext file names such as abcd or abcdefgh which look like base-64 encoding to unreadable file descriptions or non-Ascii chars.